 The mechanism used by the Space Data Link Protocols for transferring data with different priority and latency requirements is the use of 'Virtual Channels'.
 The Virtual Channel facility allows one Physical Channel to be divided into multiple separate logical data channels, each known as a Virtual Channel (VC).
-Each Virtual Channel carries a separate sequence of Service Data Units, which may have different priority and latency requirements from those carried on the other Virtual Channels.
+Each Virtual Channel carries a separate sequence of SDUs, which may have different priority and latency requirements from those carried on the other Virtual Channels.

-By using an appropriate algorithm for multiplexing Virtual Channels onto the Physical Channel, the priority and latency requirements of Service Data Units can be met to some extent (see 4.2).
+By using an appropriate algorithm for multiplexing Virtual Channels onto the Physical Channel, the priority and latency requirements of SDUs can be met to some extent (see 4.2).

 CCSDS does not recommend any standard algorithm for multiplexing Virtual Channels.
 It is the responsibility of the project to ensure that the multiplexing algorithm used for that project actually satisfies the requirements.

-The TC-SDLP optionally uses MAP (Multiplexer Access Point) Channels to multiplex different sequences of Service Data Units, each of which may have different priority and latency requirements, onto one Virtual Channel.
-CCSDS does not recommends any standard algorithm for multiplexing MAP Channels, and it is the responsibility of the project to ensure that the multiplexing algorithm used for that project actually satisfies the requirements.
+The TC-SDLP optionally uses Multiplexer Access Point (MAP) Channels to multiplex different sequences of SDUs, each of which may have different priority and latency requirements, onto one Virtual Channel.

+If the SLE Forward Space Packet Protocol Service (reference [19]) is used on the ground to forward Space Packets (reference [13]) to be transmitted to a spacecraft using the TC-SDLP, the algorithm specified in reference [19] must be used for multiplexing Virtual Channels and MAP Channels.
+Otherwise, CCSDS does not recommend any standard algorithm for multiplexing MAP or Virtual Channels, and it is the responsibility of the project to ensure that the multiplexing algorithm used for that project actually satisfies the requirements.